zakyrafly/Bulb_LMS/README.md

 <h1>Note:</h1>

-When cloning the repo, to be able to run the program properly you have to double click the .sln file
+When cloning the repo initially, to be able to run the program properly you have to double click the .sln file

 <h1>Login Info</h1>